Michaelsulistio/mwa-privy-example/README.md

       const signatureBase64 = Buffer.from(signatureBytes).toString('base64');

       // 6.
-Authenticate with Privy using the signed message const user = await login({
+Authenticate with Privy using the signed message
+      // If first time logging in, this will sign up a new user account. const user = await login({
          signature: signatureBase64,
          message: privySiwsMessage.message,